opii972/react-tour-of-heroes-app/README.md

 [download example](https://angular.io/generated/zips/toh-pt6/toh-pt6.zip).

-Please note, this project is not a comparison between these two technologies but only **my vision** of the excellent Angular's Tour of Heroes tutorial project written with React. \
+Please note, this project is not a comparison between these two technologies but only a simple adaptation of the excellent Angular's Tour of Heroes tutorial project writes with React. \
 This project is for Front-End developers who learned Angular first and are curious about developing Web Applications using React.